llm-tools/embedJs/README.md

 # Embedding models

 Embedding models are LLMs that convert a string into vector better suited for processing.
-In most cases, the default `text-embedding-ada-002` model from OpenAI is going to be good enough.
-If you want to use this model, you do not have to do anything.
+In most cases, the default `text-embedding-3-small` model from OpenAI is going to be good enough.
+If you want to use this model, you do not have to do anything extra.

 However in some advanced cases, you may want to change this; after all, different embedding models perform differently under different curcumstances.
 The library allows you to do this using the method `setEmbeddingModel` while building the `RAGApplication`.